eclab/edisyn/README.md

 Donations are welcome via Paypal to my email address (sean@cs.gmu.edu).

+## What's New

+Version 28 has many improvements, but the big ones are:

+* New Korg Volca Series Editor
+* New Waldorf Pulse 2 Editor
+* Fixes to M-Audio Venom Editor
+* Deep-Learned Variational Autoencoder, which compresses the parameter space for the Yamaha DX7 and thus improves randomization and hill-climbing.
+See the manual.

 ## About

 Edisyn is a synthesizer patch editor library written in pure Java.
 It runs on MacOS, Linux, and Windows.